An Adaptive Neuro-Controller Developed for a Prosthetic Hand Wrist: State of art

-One significant limitation of continuum manipulators is that even slight modifications in the actuated lengths can result in substantial changes in the end effector's position.
-Consequently, it is essential for controllers to operate swiftly and with minimal computational demands.
-Currently, reinforcement learning (RL) techniques are being utilized to create motion control systems that improve the agility of soft robots.
-A continuous-time Actor-Critic framework aimed at tracking tasks for continuum 3D soft robots affected by Lipschitz disturbances was introduced in \cite{ref6}.
-This method employed a reward-based temporal difference approach, enabling learning through a novel discontinuous adaptive mechanism for the Critic neural weights.
-The combination of the reward signal and the Bellman error approximation further refined the adaptive mechanism for the Actor neural weights.
-Additionally, a model-free approach for open-loop position control of a soft spatial continuum arm, leveraging deep RL methods, was demonstrated in \cite{ref7}, where Deep-Q Learning was applied to train the system in a simulated environment.
+One of the major constraints of continuum manipulators concerning their structure is that even minor adjustments in the actuated lengths can lead to considerable variations in the position of the end effector.
+So controllers should be fast with less computational effort.
+Nowadays, reinforcement learning (RL) strategies are employed to develop motion control systems that enhance the responsiveness of soft robots.
+A continuous-time Actor-Critic framework designed for tracking tasks involving continuum 3D soft robots that are influenced by Lipschitz disturbances was presented in \cite{ref6}.
+This approach utilized a reward-based temporal difference method, which facilitated learning through an innovative discontinuous adaptive mechanism for the Critic neural weights.
+Ultimately, the integration of the reward and the Bellman error approximation enhanced the adaptive mechanism for the Actor neural weights.
+A model-free methodology for an open-loop position control of a soft spatial continuum arm, utilizing deep RL techniques was illustrated in \cite{ref7}.
+Deep-Q Learning with experience replay was used to facilitate the training of the system within a simulated environment.